eugenia1984/english/b1-english-for-developers/9-learn-how-to-share-your-opinion.md

         which can save us time during development.
         Since we often need to debug complex code, it's a significant advantage.
+Jake:   Okay, let's agree to disagree.
+        Maybe we should see what the rest of the team prefers, since it won't just be the two of us working on this project.
 ```

 ---